knative/docs/docs/install/operator/configuring-eventing-cr.md

 ### Setting a default channel

-If you are using different channel implementations, like the KafkaChannel, or you want a specific configuration of the InMemoryChannel to be default you can change the default behavior by updating the `default-ch-webhook` ConfigMap.
+If you are using different channel implementations, like the KafkaChannel, or you want a specific configuration of the InMemoryChannel to be the default configuration, you can change the default behavior by updating the `default-ch-webhook` ConfigMap.

 You can do this by modifying the KnativeEventing CR:

 ```yaml
 apiVersion: operator.knative.dev/v1alpha1